SwissDataScienceCenter/renku/docs/how-to-guides/upgrading-renku.rst

 In addition to updating the CLI version, you may also want to update the base image used for sessions in your project.
-We periodically release new base images with uprades to underlying libraries and packages.
+We periodically release new base images with upgrades to underlying libraries and packages.
 The base image is specified on the ``ARG RENKU_BASE_IMAGE`` line in your ``Dockerfile``, for example it might read ``renku/renkulab-py:3.9-0.11.0``.
 This means that it is a python-based image using Python 3.9 and image release ``0.11.0``.
 To change it, simply modify the base image